Almir Garnier Santos

 Almir Garnier Santos (Note: /pt/) (born 22 September 1960 in Rio de Janeiro) is a Brazilian Admiral, former Commander of the Brazilian Navy from 2021 to 2023.
-On 11 September 2025, he was convicted to 24 years in prison by the Supreme Federal Court for his involvement in the attempted coup to revert the results of the 2022 elections and maintain then-President Jair Bolsonaro in power.
+On 11 September 2025, he was sentenced to 24 years in prison by the Supreme Federal Court for his involvement in the attempted coup to revert the results of the 2022 elections and maintain then-President Jair Bolsonaro in power.

 Career

 Garnier was General-Secretary of the Ministry of Defence, the second highest office in the department.
 He concluded his studies at the Navy School in 1981, as the first in the Armada Corp.

 As Lieutenant, he served the União and Independência frigates and the Training Ship Brasil.
 According to the Ministry, Garnier is Master in Operational Research and System Analysis at the Naval Postgraduate School, in the United States, MBA in International Management at the Federal University of Rio de Janeiro (UFRJ) and course of Politics and Maritime Strategy at the Naval War School for two years.

 Garnier commanded the tanker Almirante Gastão Motta, the Center for Support of Operational Systems, the Naval Systems Analysis Center, the Naval War School and the 2nd Naval District in Salvador, Bahia.

 Admiral Garnier worked in the Ministry of Defence from June 2014 to January 2017 as the ministry's special military advisor, advising former ministers Celso Amorim, Jaques Wagner, Aldo Rebelo and Raul Jungmann.

 As Admiral of the Fleet, he had served as Secretary-General of the Ministry of Defence during the administration of minister Fernando Azevedo e Silva, until 9 April 2021, when he assumed office as Commander of the Brazilian Navy.